UO-CS210/pi/docs/HOWTO.md

 ![Quarter of unit circle](
-img/pi-quadrant.png "A quarter circle of radius 1 inscribed in a 1x1 square.")
+img/pi-quadrant.png "A quarter circle of radius 1 inscribed in a 1x1 square.
+The square extends from point (0, 0) to point (1,1).
+The quarter circle includes points with positive coordinates which have distance from the origin less than 1.0")

 If we do it this way, and again divide the square into very small pieces, we expect about $\pi / 4$ of them to be within the quarter-circle.
 It is easy to multiply by 4 to get π.

 ![Grid divisions](
+img/pi-quadrant-grid.png
-img/pi-quadrant-grid.png "Dividing the unit square into a grid")
+"The square is divided into a grid of smaller squares.
+The center point of some of the smaller squares are within the quarter circle, and the center point of other smaller square are outside the quarter circle.
+")

 For this problem it would be easy to divide the unit square into an evenly spaced grid.
 We might use such a method (often in three or